jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) relating to petroleum mining operations undertaken outside New Zealand for the next income year; and (b) allocated to that next income year.
 Restriction on reinstating excess allocations
-(4) Despite subsection (3), the excess is not allocated to the next income year, and no deduction is allowed or allocated to any income year for the excess, if sections IA 5, IB 3, and IP 3 (which relate to the carrying forward of tax losses for companies) would not have allowed the excess to be carried forward to that next income year in a loss balance, treating the excess as a tax loss component arising on the last day of the current year.
+(4) Despite subsection (3), the excess is not allocated to the next income year, and no deduction is allowed or allocated to any income year for the excess, if sections IA 5, IB 3, IP 3, and IP 3B (which relate to the carrying forward of tax losses for companies) would not have allowed the excess to be carried forward to that next income year in a loss balance, treating the excess as a tax loss component arising on the last day of the current year.

 ### DT 1 Petroleum exploration expenditure
 Deduction